-We prepare graduates to be competent, caring, and compassionate physicians who have the skills of lifelong, self-directed learning necessary to incorporate new knowledge and methods into their practice and to adapt to a changing professional environment.
+We prepare graduates to be competent, caring physicians with the skills necessary to incorporate new knowledge and methods into their practice and can adapt to a changing environment.

-Medical Education resources are organized by year.
-Use the naviation menu at left to locate information on the interprofessional healthcare course, epidemiology, electives, track info, planning documents, application-related resources, and more.
-Detailed schedules and objectives are organized by block, clerkship, or elective.
+Medical Education resources are organized by phase.
+Use the navigation menu at left to locate information on the interprofessional healthcare course, epidemiology, electives, track info, planning documents, application-related resources, and more.
+Detailed schedules and objectives are organized by unit, clerkship, or elective.

 Community-Based Medical School

 Medical education should aspire to serve the common good and to respond to the changing health care needs of individuals and societies.
 Because the SMHS is a community-based medical school, and because of the unique circumstances of our regional location, we place special emphasis on the unique skills needed to provide care for patients and populations in rural and Native American communities across all competencies.
 In the context of achieving and demonstrating these competencies, students should also be able to identify, analyze, and manage health problems effectively, efficiently, professionally, and humanistically.

 Students enrolling at the University of North Dakota School of Medicine & Health Sciences generally earn their M.D. degree after four years of study.
 The first 20 months of study, called Phase 1, take place on the Grand Forks campus and are focused on basic sciences and doctoring skills.
 At the end of Phase 1, students complete Step 1 of the national licensing exam.

 All students complete seven clerkships during the year: family medicine, internal medicine, neurology, obstetrics/gynecology, pediatrics, psychiatry and surgery and a research project.
 Clerkships on the Minot campus are completed through a longitudinal curriculum.